SarvagyaGupta-19/Potato-Disease-Classification-/README.md

 ## 🌟 Overview

 The **Potato Disease Classification System** is a production-ready, end-to-end deep learning application designed to revolutionize agricultural disease management.
-Built from scratch with a custom CNN architecture, this system empowers farmers and agricultural experts to identify potato plant diseases instantly with exceptional accuracy.
+Built with MobileNetV2 transfer learning, this system empowers farmers and agricultural experts to identify potato plant diseases instantly with exceptional accuracy.

 ### 🎯 Disease Classification